-Nora I. Sholto-Douglas, Synopses of English Fiction.
+38Nora I. Sholto-Douglas, Synopses of English Fiction.
 (London: George C. Harrap and Company Ltd., 1926), p.
 340.

-Will Taliaferro Hale, Anne Bronte: Her Life and Writings.
+40Will Taliaferro Hale, Anne Brontë: Her Life and Writings.
 (Indiana University Studies, Vol. 16, No. 83.
 Bloomington, Indiana: Indiana University, March, 1929), p.
-30.

-. . it seems to have been inspired by the same theory of the novel as Charlotte had in conceiving her first work, which was rejected by six publishers in succession because it lacked thrilling excitement and startling incident.
+30. events as drab as life itself.
+It has no improbabilities, no flights of imagination, no romance.
+It is realism in the literal sense of the word, life as it actually is, without exaggeration and without adornment.
+It is just the sort of realism that William Dean Howells asserted that he wrote when he call Dickens' novels romances. . . it seems to have been inspired by the same theory of the novel as Charlotte had in conceiving her first work, which was rejected by six publishers in succession because it lacked thrilling excitement and startling incident.

-and sets forth the ills and humiliations of a governess' life. . . .
+. . . it is a domestic novel of humanitarian purpose, and sets forth the ills and humiliations of a governess' life. . .
 Agnes Grey almost literally describes Anne's own experiences at Mrs. Ingham's and the Robinsons', evidently with the purpose of informing the public as to the treatment accorded young women who had to make their living by going out to teach.
-Aside from this didactic purpose and the author's declared aim to instruct the reader, the book contains none of the usual paraphernalia of the novel of instruction: it never preaches, and proclaims no doctrines.
-41
+Aside from this didactic purpose and the author's declared aim to instruct the reader, the book contains none of the usual paraphernalia of the novel of instruction: it never preaches, and proclaims no doctrines.41

-Dr. Hale 42 declared that it is autobiographical in the main, that Agnes was Anne in every respect, and that through Agnes may be seen the seclusion in which Anne was reared, the way she was dominated by the older members of the family, her advent, young and inexperienced, into a harsh world, her grief at leaving home and her subsequent homesickness, the rudeness and vulgarity to which she was exposed, the hardness of her life as governess and her agony at being deprived of love.
-"No more pathetic document," he wrote, "can be found than this chronicle of the wild hunger of a blighted human heart robbed of its natural destiny. $^{43}$
+Dr. Hale42 declared that it is autobiographical in the main, that Agnes was Anne in every respect, and that through Agnes may be seen the seclusion in which Anne was reared, the way she was dominated by the older members of the family, her advent, young and inexperienced, into a harsh world, her grief at leaving home and her subsequent homesickness, the rudeness and vulgarity to which she was exposed, the hardness of her life as governess and her agony at being deprived of love.
+"No more pathetic document," he wrote, "can be found than this chronicle of the wild hunger of a blighted human 'heart robbed of its natural destiny."43